cloudant-labs/graphdb-slate/source/includes/api/_design_documents.md

 1. You have identified the document as a design document by having an `_id` starting with `_design/`.
 2. A [search index](#search) has been created within the document by [updating](#update) the document with the appropriate field or by [creating](#create) a new document containing the search index.

-As soon as the search index design document exists, you can make queries using it.
+As soon as the search index design document exists and the index has been built, you can make queries using it.

 For more information about search indexing, refer to the [search](#search) section of this documentation.

+#### General notes on functions in design documents

+Functions in design documents are run on multiple nodes for each document and might be run several times.
+To avoid inconsistencies, they need to be idempotent, meaning they need to behave identically when run multiple times and/or on different nodes.
+In particular, you should avoid using functions that generate random numbers or return the current time.

 ### List Functions